 Decide When He Takes Break

 At the beginning of leash training, the dog will likely decide when he pees and poops or even sniffs.
-At this stage, you should decide such a time.
+At this stage, you should decide on such a time.
 For instance, you should decide whether the dog should take a break after 5 minutes of walking.
-You should use voice command like “go potty” or “go sniff” when the time reaches.
+You should use voice commands like “go potty” or “go sniff” when the time reaches.
 If the dog wants to potty before time, you may use food reward to distract him so he can run to your side.
-Once the free time has ended, simply issue a voice command like “let’s go” or “come”.
+Once the free time has ended, issue a voice command like “let’s go” or “come.”

 Switch to a Shorter Leash

-Perhaps you have been using a leash that is longer than 6 feet before, you should also train your Beagle with a shorter leash.
-If you are lucky to have an adjustable leash, then all you need is to shorten the length.
+Perhaps you have been using a leash that is longer than 6 feet before.
+You should also train your Beagle with a shorter leash.
+If you are lucky to have an adjustable leash, all you need is to shorten the length.

-You should also repeat these exercises in different terrains and conditions.
-For instance, you should train the dog when hiking, at the beach or when exploring a park.
+It would be best if you also repeated these exercises in different terrains and conditions.
+For instance, you should train the dog when hiking, at the beach, or exploring a park.

-The leash-training of Beagle puppy may not go smoothly always.
-If your dog crosses in front of you at the beginning of the training, simply stomp and shuffle your feet just to make your presence known to the puppy.
+The leash training of Beagle puppies may not always go smoothly.
+If your dog crosses in front of you, simply stomp and shuffle your feet just to make your presence known to the puppy.

-You must examine the health status of your puppy Beagle, if he is moving slowly, for instance, he could be frightened or simply sick.
-It is quite common for a beagle puppy to walk behind you even with a leash in certain situations.
+You must examine the health status of your puppy Beagle.
+If he is moving slowly, for instance, he could be frightened or simply sick.
+It is pretty typical for a beagle puppy to walk behind you, even with a leash in certain situations.

-If your puppy sees a group of bigger animals for instance, in unfamiliar terrain, he may want to take things slow.
-In this case, simply hold your puppy in the hand until you are away from the threats.
 The secret to being a successful Beagle puppy leash trainer is to persevere with the little animals.
+If your puppy sees a group of bigger animals, for instance, in unfamiliar terrain, he may want to take things slow.
+In this case, simply hold your puppy in your hand until you are away from the threats.
 It will take a longer time to train a little Beagle puppy than an adult beagle.